Originally Published On 1/13/2021

 As result, your aerial yoga sessions will be more productive.

 Getting a massage before going for aerial yoga will enable you to identify areas of the body with muscle imbalances and weaknesses.
 So, when you are doing aerial yoga poses, you will know the areas where you need to stretch, strengthen and focus more.
-Also, it will help to minimize the risk of injury when you are doing those poses.
+Also, it will help to minimize the risk of injury when doing those poses.

 Deep tissue massage will also increase circulation to your muscles and warm them up, making it the ideal precursor to your aerial fitness sessions.